microsoft/WhatTheHack/999-SAPonAzure/Student/01-SAP-Auto-Deployment.md

 % tar xf ophk.tar
 % ./local_setup_env.sh
 ```
-Step 7: Edit the following parameters in the “main.inputs” file in the TST200 directory: In the azure_login section, replace all the “xxxxx” with the data taken down from step 2-4.
+Step 7: Edit the following parameters in the **main.inputs** file in the TST200 directory: In the azure_login section, replace all the “xxxxx” with the data taken down from step 2-4.
 ```
 subscription_id: "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"
 client_id: "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"
 client_secret: "xxxxxxxxxxxxxxxxxxxxxxxxxx"
 tenant_id: "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxx"
-Change in the Resource prefix section, change the “teamxx” XX to represent your team number.
+Change in the Resource prefix section, change the "teamxx** XX to represent your team number.
 Eg. “team00” from step 1.
 Add Team number to the Resource group in the Resource Group section: Name: “saprg_ophk_teamXX” State: “new” Region: “westus2”
 You can change the three-letter SAP system ID parameter, if desired. e.g. SAP_system_name: “S4P” Save the “main_inputs” file.
 Stay in the same directory.
 ```
 Step 8: Generate runnable terraform scripts.